 Twelve’Len is a fan of Marvin Gaye.
 He hails from Carol City, Florida – the city of “Miami’s boss” Rick Ross and the playground of the young yet already famous Denzel Curry.
 With the release of his album Fri(end)s in 2016, Twelve’Len has arrived to deliver a message of love.
 “The perfect soundtrack of a happy day on Earth.”

 Listen: « Star Dust »

 Toto – Casablanca’s “Benjdia hood represent” – has been active on YouTube for around two years, uploading videos that all reached millions of views.
 It all started in December 2016 with “7elmet Ado”, first excerpt of the mixtape BNJ City Block.
 He then released “Smou7at”, “Pablo” and “Loco” in 2017.
 The same year, Toto “El Grande” also distinguished himself on a track that tells the happy days of rap: Tunisian rapper A.L.A.‘s “Nharzin”.

 Listen: « Pablo »

-Loud is blasé like a crooner, owns the percussive flow of the U.S. rappers and the technics and poetry of the French lyricists.
-He’s the pure product of a Quebec-born music, torn between two cultures, emerging from Simon Cliche Trudeau’s mind – his real name.
-A prolific artist, the former member of the band Loud Larry Ajust has started his solo career in 2017 with the track “56 K”.
+Loud is blasé like a crooner, owns the percussive flow of U.S. rappers and the technics and poetry of French lyricists.
+He’s the pure product of a Quebec-born music, split between two cultures, emerging from Simon Cliche Trudeau’s mind – his real name.
+A prolific artist, the former member of the band Loud Larry Ajust started his solo career in 2017 with the track “56 K”.